-Current problems for recruitment businesses:
+Current problems for pub/hotel businesses:

-1. Struggling to cut costs to match lower demand.
-You may have been a much bigger business in the boom period of 2006-2008 and employed many more people in large offices.
+- Struggling to cut costs to match lower demand.
+You may have been a much bigger business in the boom period of 2006-2008 and employed many more people.
 How do you get rid of the overheads, how do you cut staff costs?
-Redundancy is expensive; landlords are often intractable, unless you are based in a flexible serviced office.

-- 2. Cashflow crisis brought on by falling revenues and falling sales.
-Having been a larger business with much higher costs, you can find yourself with "LEGACY DEBTS", from that period.
-How can 10 consultants service the legacy debts built up when the business had 25 consultants?
-Or any numeric equivalent. - 3.
-Slower payment by debtors.
+Redundancy is expensive; landlords are often intractable, unless you are based in a flexible lease. - 2.
+Cashflow crisis brought on by falling revenues and falling sales.
+Having been a larger business with much higher costs, you can find yourself with "LEGACY DEBTS", from that period. - 3.
+Slower sales.
 Look everyone is trying to preserve cash, so are you.
-When debtors take longer to pay this drives cashflow down.
 You should definitely be running a daily cashflow forecast to ensure that you are aware when cashflow holes are looming.
 Please email info@ksagroup.co.uk for a free easy to use daily cashflow. - 4.
-Hiring bans by larger clients.
-Fewer temps required.
-That dreaded phone call, "we don't need any more recruits or temps for a while give me a call in 3 or 6 months".
-This can hammer projections, KPI's and CASHFLOW.
-With your cashflow, do "what-if" planning and see what would happen if your larger clients failed to pay you in 30 days and unilaterally moved to 60 days? - 5.
-Highly leveraged debtor books through factoring companies.
-When sales are flat or rising factoring or invoice discounting is a brilliant financial product.
-When sales are falling it's not so good.
-A wall of debt has to be serviced and draw downs and cash collections from factoring have fallen.
-Double whammy time.
-We often see companies paying premiums to get over advances against their debtor book.
-In really bad cases we see "fresh air invoicing".
-This is based on the notion that "John will definitely be starting at Clientco so let's invoice a week/fortnight/month early, and then we can draw down from the factoring company"!! - 6.
 HM Revenue & Customs debts and falling further behind with.
-The "de facto bank of choice" for recruitment companies, is what I call the HMRC!
-As directors we are supposed to pay PAYE on the 19th of the month and VAT at the quarter ends.
-The day comes when the cash won't meet that payment profile and the company starts to borrow from the "Crown" creditors.
-Coupled with fresh air invoicing you have a toxic mix and one that can lead to meltdown very rapidly.

-- 7. Retention of quality recruitment consultants.
-Or you may be hanging on to consultants in the hope that the turnaround is just around the corner and he /she has lots of possible placements.
-I like optimism, but it could be misplaced loyalty or optimism based on naivety if sales are not happening costs MUST be cut. - 8.
+The "de facto bank of choice" for pub companies, is what I call the HMRC!
+As directors we are supposed to pay VAT at the quarter ends.
+The day comes when the cash won't meet that payment profile and the company or partnership / sole tradership starts to borrow from the "Crown" creditors. - 5.
+Retention of staff, chefs or bar people.
+Or you may be hanging on to them in the hope that the turnaround is just around the corner.
+I like optimism, but it could be misplaced loyalty or optimism based on naivety if sales and decent cashflow are not happening costs MUST be cut. - 6.
 Finally, OVERDRAWN DIRECTORS CURRENT ACCOUNTS!
 This is when you have taken money every month and it has not gone through the PAYE scheme.
 Its tax efficient says your accountant, and true, dividend tax is much lower than income tax for high earners.
 BUT, when something happens and profits fall or losses are made you end up unable to pay dividends to cover the drawings, result?
 An Overdrawn Directors Current Account.